 - Development of new microbial host organisms — non-model organisms that can be used as industrial platforms for bioconversion

 - Market transformation through translating new intellectual property and manufacturing technologies to U.S. industry

 Central to this effort is developing databases and machine learning methods that allow us to automatically design bioprocesses with predictable performance and scaling.

-Central to this effort will be the development of databases and machine learning methods that enable the automated design of bioprocesses with predictable performance and scaling.
-The ABF will develop industrially relevant host microbes (bacteria, fungi, and algae) for robust production of commodity chemicals and biofuels.
-Because the effort is focused on challenges in the industrial chemicals and fuels sector, there will be no work on human or other mammalian cells or genomes.
+The Agile BioFoundry is developing industrially relevant host microbes — bacteria, fungi, and algae — for production of commodity chemicals and biofuels.
+Because our effort is focused on challenges in the industrial chemicals and fuels sector, we do not work with human or other mammalian cells or genomes.